danships/genie-nexus/docs/dev/prd/001-weave-execution.md

 [x] Create the required types and the flow entity for supersave.
 This is in the types and database packages.
 The flow entity has a deploymentId that refers to the deployment it is the configuration for. - Created Zod schemas in packages/types/src/schemas/flow.ts - Created inferred types in packages/types/src/types/flow.ts - Added Flow entity to packages/database/src/entities.ts - Note: All types are inferred from Zod schemas for runtime validation

 [x] In the execute.ts file, create a function that will execute the flow.
-This function will take a flow and a request and return a response. - Created RequestContext type to hold request/response state - Implemented executeFlow function that processes each step in sequence - Added condition evaluation with support for all condition types - Implemented action execution for all action types - Added proper type safety using discriminated unions - Added logging for debugging - Note: Flow execution is integrated with executeForHttp to transform requests before proxying - Note: Flow repository is exported from @genie-nexus/database instead of being redefined - Note: Flow query uses createQuery().eq() pattern for better type safety and query building - Note: Request context is created from express request and passed through the flow execution pipeline
+This function will take a flow and a request and return a response. - Created RequestContext type to hold request/response state - Implemented executeFlow function that processes each step in sequence - Added condition evaluation with support for all condition types - Implemented action execution for all action types - Added proper type safety using discriminated unions - Added logging for debugging - Note: Flow execution is integrated with executeForHttp to transform requests before proxying - Note: Flow repository is exported from @genie-nexus/database instead of being redefined - Note: Flow query uses createQuery().eq() pattern for better type safety and query building - Note: Request context is created from express request and passed through the flow execution pipeline - Note: Flow execution happens twice: once for request transformation and once for response transformation - Note: Provider execution is now centralized in execute.ts, with providers returning a standardized ProviderResponse type - Note: Process-request.ts is simplified to only handle Express request/response flow

 #### UI